countable-web/open-source-corporation/OKRS.md

 ## Scope

-How do we implement OKRs at Countable?
+Define how we implement OKRs at Countable.

 ## Process